I loved C.S. Lewis’ Screwtape Letters.

 Today, please welcome Kelsey, who writes at Organizing Life with Littles.
 She shares a delightful post ala C.S.
 Lewis’ Screwtape Letters, regarding an exhausted mother.

 I was thrilled to hear you have been making progress with the mother.
 You have a good lead, from what I hear.
-She’s feels over-worked, unappreciated, and discouraged?
+She feels over-worked, unappreciated by her husband, and discouraged?
 I’m so glad to hear it.
 If you tread carefully, this can be a great opportunity.
 With the kids waking her up every hour last night, we already have an advantage.
 A tired Mom makes for a more emotional Mom, and an emotional Mom is a vulnerable one.

 I do have a few tips.